Lab128

 You have a performance problem striking intermittently or on a regular basis.
 You need to gather as much performance data as possible during the next problem occurence, including the time preceding the problem.
 Lab128 stores collected data compressed, providing hours, days, or weeks of history with the finest time resolution.

 You are looking for a tool that is easy to install, lean, blazingly fast, and with smallest impact on the monitored Oracle instance.
 Just copy Lab128 executable and run it - no agents or code installed on the Oracle server.
 Lab128 is a multithreaded, high-performance application.
-It runs simple queries against Oracle to collect data and then does joins, aggregations and other processing internally, offloading the monitored instance from unnecessary work.

 How much Oracle experience should I have to run Lab128?